Public Assistance (PA) Program Process

 - Recent multiple disasters

-- Once a declaration is made by the President, FEMA uses a county per capita impact indicator of $3.84 per person (FFY 2020) as primary criteria to designate counties for Public Assistance Program funding under the declaration.
+- Once a declaration is made by the President, FEMA uses a county per capita impact indicator of $3.84 per person (FFY2022) as one of the criteria to designate counties for Public Assistance Program funding under the declaration.

 - The statewide and county per capita impact indicators are adjusted annually based on the Consumer Index for all Urban Consumers